dayofai/dayof/context/frontend/product-panel/product-panel-spec.md

   - `relations` **MAY** express add‑on dependencies:

-    - `parentProductIds?: string[]` — IDs of products this item depends on.
-If empty/absent, the item has no dependencies.
+    - `parentProductIds: string[]` — IDs of products this item depends on (required, non-empty for add-ons).
-    - `matchBehavior?: "per_ticket" | "per_order"`:
+    - `displayMode: "nested" | "section"` — whether to render under parent or in a section.
-      - `"per_ticket"`: this add-on can be selected once per parent ticket (e.g., meal voucher per attendee).
+    - `constraint: "match_parent" | "optional" | "independent"` — quantity relationship to parent.
-      - `"per_order"`: this add-on is limited to the order level regardless of parent quantity (e.g., one parking pass per order).
+    - `minQuantity?: number` — optional floor for "optional" and "independent" constraints.
-    - **Note:** An "add-on" is not a separate `product.type`; it's any product with `parentProductIds[]` populated.
-The backend manages junction table relationships; the panel receives the derived `relations` object for UI enforcement.
+    - **Note:** An "add-on" is any product with `relations` present.
+Items without `relations` are standalone products.
+The backend manages dependencies; the panel receives the derived `relations` object for UI enforcement.

 - **MUST NOT** include any "admin/approval" axis (unpublished items are never sent; approval flows are out of scope).
 - **Gating sendability**: